yididiel7/gitmydocs/README.md

 $ git branch
 ```

-[Git Pull Origin]: will show you any changes that have accrued in the Repo.
+[Git Pull Origin]: will show you any changes accrued in the Repo.

 ```
 $ git pull origin